BLOG |

 But closing an entity is far from a simple administrative task.
 It involves complex legal, compliance, and financial processes that can take up to 6 months or more, depending on the jurisdiction.

-In this article, we’ll walk you through a typical 6-month wind-down timeline, highlight the risks and requirements at each stage, and explore how Employer of Record (EOR) solutions can help you retain critical talent without a legal entity.
+In this article, we'll walk you through a typical 6-month wind-down timeline, highlight the risks and requirements at each stage, and explore how professional employment solutions can help you retain critical talent without a legal entity.

-Tip: This is also the stage where businesses start assessing Employee Termination risks and potential EOR pathways to avoid total talent loss.
+Tip: This is also the stage where businesses start assessing employee termination risks and potential professional employment pathways to avoid total talent loss.

 Compliance Note: In markets like China, India, and Indonesia, entity de-registration can involve multiple government agencies, each with its own documentation trail.